MisakaSophia/thermalmonitordDisabler/README.md

 # thermalmonitordDisabler
 A tool used to disable thermalmonitord to prevent throttling and screen dimming when iOS devices overheat.
 You can also disable OTA and UsageTrackingAgent with this.

-Works on all versions from iOS 15.7 (possibly) to iOS 18.1.
+Works on all versions from iOS 15.7 (possibly) to iOS 18.2 Beta 3.
 Thermal throttling may be unable to be completely disabled on A15+ devices.

 <img src="/images/overview.png" style="height:300px;">